 - 7. What are tire company defenses to a product liability lawsuit?

-- 8. Can I file a defective tire lawsuit if my spouse or partner was killed in an accident?
+- 8. What if my spouse or partner was killed in an accident?

 If you have further questions about tire defect accidents after reading this article, we invite you to contact us at Shouse Law Group.

-1. Can I file a lawsuit if I was injured in a crash caused by a defective tire?
+1. Can I file a lawsuit if I was injured by a defective tire?

-Anyone injured in a vehicle crash caused by tire failures may be able to file a lawsuit against the tire seller or manufacturer for damages.
-Faulty tires can be caused by design defects, manufacturing defects, or failing to warn users about problems with the tire.
+If you are in a vehicle crash caused by tire failures, you may be able to file a lawsuit against the tire seller or manufacturer for damages.

 - Lost wages,